-- Scarring it is impossible to cut the skin without scarring in some way.
+- Scarring it is impossible to cut the skin without scarring it in some way.
 All surgery to the skin will lead to some form of scar.
-For the majority of people the scar will initially be red and raised but usually reduces and fades in colour and size over several months and can continue to improve over a year or two.
+For the majority of people, the scar will initially be red and raised but usually reduces and fades in colour and size over several months and can continue to improve over a year or two.
 However, the scar may become thickened, lumpy, red, and itchy this is known as keloid or hypertrophic scar.
 The risk is higher on the shoulders, upper back, and chest, or if you have a family history of such scars.
-This can be treated, but the thickening may be permanent. - Infection as with any surgery there is a risk of infection and these risks will be explained to you before and after surgery.
-Symptoms of what to look for and how to treat are given in the After Care section at the end of this leaflet. - Bleeding you cannot cut the skin without any bleeding; this is usually stopped with a diathermy machine which seals the small blood vessels.
-Please inform the doctor if you have a pacemaker fitted, as diathermy machine can interfere with its performance. - Allergic reaction there is sometimes a reaction to stitch material; however, this is uncommon and unpredictable, and may occur many weeks after surgery, particularly with long-lasting materials which are left in the skin for support purposes.
-These usually present as itchy bumps or small abscesses along the line of the wound. - Wound re-opening Occasionally, the wound can re-open after the stitches have been removed.
-Wounds are not normally restitched but are left to heal with the use of dressings and/or packing if required.
-If this happens, contact your local treatment room, usually the one where you had the stiches removed; they will be able to assess the wound and use any dressings that may be required.
+This can be treated, but the thickening may be permanent - Infection as with any surgery there is a risk of infection, and these risks will be explained to you before and after surgery.
+Symptoms of what to look for and how to treat are given in the Aftercare section at the end of this leaflet

-- Nerve damage If the area is small, any nerve damage may gradually improve or resolve over approximately 12 months, as surrounding nerve branches grow back in the area.
+- Bleeding you cannot cut the skin without any bleeding; this is usually stopped with a diathermy machine which seals the small blood vessels.
+Please inform the doctor if you have a pacemaker fitted, as the diathermy machine can interfere with the performance of your pacemaker - Allergic reaction there is sometimes a reaction to stitch material; however, this is uncommon and unpredictable, and may occur many weeks after surgery, particularly with long-lasting materials which are left in the skin for support purposes.
+These usually present as itchy bumps or small abscesses along the line of the wound.
+It is also possible to have a reaction to the dressing used to cover the wound after surgery.
+If the area where the dressing is becomes red, swollen, sore or itchy, remove it and cover the wound with a dressing you know you do not have a reaction to. - Wound re-opening Occasionally, the wound can re-open after the stitches have been removed.
+Wounds are not normally re-stitched but are left to heal with the use of dressings and/or packing if required.
+If this happens, contact your local treatment room, usually the one where you had the stitches removed; they will be able to assess the wound and use any dressings that may be required. - Nerve damage If the area is small, any nerve damage may gradually improve or resolve over approximately 12 months, as surrounding nerve branches grow back in the area.
 Very rarely, skin surgery can result in permanent areas of paralysis or numbness. - Bruising Can happen in any area, but especially on the face around the eye and cheek area.